MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/certificate-template-concepts.md

 ---
-title: Certificate Template concepts in Windows Server
+title: Certificate template concepts in Windows Server
-description: This article describes Certificate Templates concepts for Active Directory Certificate Services in Windows Server.
+description: This article describes certificate templates concepts for Active Directory Certificate Services in Windows Server.
 author: Orin-Thomas
 ms.topic: conceptual
 ms.author: orthomas
-ms.date: 01/31/2024
+ms.date: 02/18/2024
 ---

-# Certificate Templates concepts
+# Certificate templates concepts

 Certificate templates can greatly simplify the task of administering an Active Directory Certificate Services (AD CS) certification authority (CA) by allowing an administrator to issue certificates preconfigured for selected tasks.
 The Certificate Templates snap-in allows an administrator to perform the following tasks: